Banani-Rath/azure-devops-server-docs-pr/docs/server/ref/command-line/tfssecurity-cmd.md

        Group type: AdministrativeApplicationGroup
     Project scope: Datum
      Display name: [Datum]\Project Administrators
-      Description: Members of this application group can perform all operations in the team project.
+      Description: Members of this application group can perform all operations in the project.

 <a id="im"></a>
 ### /im: Display information about identities that compose direct membership